FullScreenShenanigans/FullScreenPokemon/Getting Started.md

 In order to progress game state and repaint the screen, the game calls `FullScreenPokemon.prototype.upkeep()` every 16 milliseconds (while running at 60fps).
 This is governed by FSP.GamesRunnr.

-Inside upkeep, a maintenance function is called for characters and solids.
-These are `FullScreenPokemon.prototype.maintainCharacters`, and `FullScreenPokemon.prototype.maintainSolids`.
+Inside upkeep, a maintenance function is called for each group. `FullScreenPokemon.prototype.maintainGeneric` is normally used, except `FullScreenPokemon.prototype.maintainCharacters` is for characters.
 During these maintenance calls, for each character and solid, if they have a .movement property, it's called as a Function on the Thing.
-These will typically be `FullScreenPokemon.prototype.moveSimple` (such as Goombas) or `FullScreenPokemon.prototype.moveSmart` (such as smart Koopas).
+Walking around is done during `maintainCharacters`, and much of the logic is in (or is called by) the character's `onWalkingStart` property (by default, `FullScreenPokemon.prototype.animateCharacterStartWalking`.

 ## Maps